syuan00/my-app/README.md

     ```

     - If mongod screen exits instantly, then you have a problem.
 Do the following: mkdir -p /data/db, redo the screen mongod and press Ctrl+a followed by d to return to terminal.
 You are ready to run mongo CLI using $mongo.
+## Attention

+- port 3000 and port 5000 are used, open them before you test

+- You must Login first before you addlink, otherwise you will get a warning

+- You must have the mongodb preinstalled

+- When you try with pagenote, you are recommended to use our sample input(show in the following), since we load a html in our page dynamically, some webpage will reject our request and you will not see the perfect result.
+You can try your own link, but not every one is successful.

 ## Commands for running  PageBox